-18. Richmond Park
+38. Richmond Park

+A famous landmark, located in England?
 Anyone visiting Richmond upon Thames, one of the best neighbourhoods in London, has to spend a day in Richmond Park.
 Deer living in the park and not only a famous landmark in London but also one of the iconic landmarks in England!

 It is one of the largest parks in London and an amazing place for a day out.
 From cycling, having a picnic or simply walking around and watching deer – there is nothing better than a great British summer day out in Richmond Park!

-19. Shakespeare’s Birthplace
+39. Shakespeare’s Birthplace

+Most famous places in United Kingdom?
 This really is a truly quintessential British please, Shakespeare’s Birthplace in Stratford-upon-Avon is one of the most famous landmarks in England.

 Located between Birmingham and the northern part of the Cotswolds, this iconic building is one of the most photographed places in England – no wonder it attracts so many tourists.